Graduate Degree Programs

 Requirements for admission to the M.P.S.
 ILR Degree Program include:

-• Aptitude for graduate work as demonstrated by the GRE or GMAT examination and other appropriate criteria, such as undergraduate (and previous graduate level) success and academic recommendations.
+• Aptitude for graduate work as demonstrated by the GRE or GMAT examination and other appropriate criteria, including undergraduate (and previous graduate level) success and academic recommendations.
 NOTE: there is no specific minimum test score or GPA; applications are considered on all relative merits.

-• A demonstrated desire and goals appropriate to this field of study, especially as expressed in the personal statement.
+• A demonstrated desire and goals appropriate to this field of study, especially as expressed in the statement of purpose.

-*Foreign graduate students are admitted with the same criteria as US citizens, including the results of the aptitude tests of the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT).
-Foreign students whose native language is other than English must submit the results of the Test of English as a Foreign Language (TOEFL) and the GRE analytical writing section.
+*International graduate students are admitted with the same criteria as US citizens, including the results of the aptitude tests of the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT).
+All international applicants must demonstrate proficiency in the English language by submitting official test scores from a TOEFL (Test of English as a Foreign Language) exam.

 5. Residency Requirements: Registration Units